lapalisse/FlexTimer/README.md

 ------------------------
 The FlexTimer library uses a chained list to neatly handle the future events.
 It always knows what are the next events to come and when they'll come.

 The precision of the ticks is absolutely not guaranteed, but it is not that bad, after all, and coding it by hand is not going to be any better anyway!

+If several ticks happen on the exact same time (ex: on the same millisecond), they will be ordered based on the delay from smallest to biggest.

 Version 1
 ---------